Referral Bonus: Incentivising Success in the Workplace

 Easily Track Your Most Successful Recruiting Channels

 Create application forms in a flash and let candidates enter through which channel they became aware of you.
-Analyze this data in Personio and optimize your recruiting accordingly.
+Analyse this data in Personio and optimize your recruiting accordingly.

 There are several steps to observe if you’d like to implement a referral programme into your business.
 Following them can help you build a programme that fits your company and produces the best results possible.